 In Summers : 20 to 25 degree during the day.
 5 to 10 degree during the night.

+Report at Manali Govt.
+Bus Stand at 8 AM.
+Please arrive in Manali a day before as most of the buses run late on this route and do not arrive before 8 AM.
 You will be picked from Manali bus stand.
 From Manali a short drive of 12 kms to Solang Nala takes us our starting point.
 From here, we start walking to Dhundi.
 The entire route after Solang nala offers spectacular views of snowcapped mountains.
 From Solang Nala the route is through forest of oak, fir and walnuts.
 This is a level walk of 8 kms along the right bank of river Beas.
 The peaks visible enroute are Deo Tibba 6001 mtrs and Indrasan peak 6220 mtrs.
 From Dhundi we trek for 5 kms to Bakrathatch (3270m).
 It would be a lush trail with great Himalayan peaks like 7 sisters always visible on one side.

 After breaking camps early we climb gently to Beas Kund .
 The route is through boulders and rocks in summers & through snow in winters .
 After a trek of 4-5 hours we will see the beautiful lake of Beas Kund .
 This lake is believed to be the source of River Beas.
 Beas kund is also the base camp for summit peaks like Friendship, Ladakhi & Shitidhar.
 After spending some time clicking pictures & having some food here, we head back to our camp in Bakkarthatch.